Rachel Selmes, professionally known as Rachel Hillerby

 Clinical roots in Teesside

-My career has included over 20 years experience across North Tees Hospital, Hartlepool Hospital and James Cook Hospital in Middlesbrough, also community-based work and clinical experience connected with West Park Hospital and Roseberry Park.
-That experience has shaped the way I work now: clinically informed, practical, compassionate and always aware that trauma affects the whole of daily life.
+My clinical experience includes work across North Tees Hospital, Hartlepool Hospital and James Cook Hospital in Middlesbrough, alongside community-based services connected with West Park Hospital and Roseberry Park.

 Credentials